Subdivision-Based Mesh Convolution Networks

-{\SubdivNet} requires a mesh with subdivision sequence connectivity as input, which may seem overly restrictive.
-Fortunately, a triangle mesh can be remeshed into one with this property via self-parameterization~\cite{DBLP:conf/siggraph/LeeSSCD98,DBLP:journals/tog/LiuKCAJ20}, which can be applied to any closed 2-manifold with arbitrary genus.
-As a result, {\SubdivNet} can act as a general feature extractor for closed 2-manifold triangle meshes.
+{\SubdivNet} requires a mesh with subdivision sequence connectivity as input, which may appear excessively limiting.
+However, any triangle mesh representing a closed 2-manifold with arbitrary genus can be remeshed to have this property via self-parameterization~\cite{DBLP:conf/siggraph/LeeSSCD98,DBLP:journals/tog/LiuKCAJ20}.
+Thereby, {\SubdivNet} can be used as a general feature extractor for any closed 2-manifold triangle mesh.

-{\SubdivNet} achieves state-of-the-art performance on 3D mesh tasks, e.g.\, mesh classification, segmentation, and shape correspondence.
-It can also be potentially employed to many other tasks, such as mesh registration, smoothing, and refinement.
+{\SubdivNet} achieves state-of-the-art performance on 3D shape analysis, e.g.\ mesh classification, segmentation, and shape correspondence.
+Ablation studies verify the effectiveness of the proposed convolution, subdivision-based pooling, and advanced network architectures.

-In summary, our work makes the following contributions: \begin{itemize} \item a general mesh convolutional operation that permits variable kernel size, stride, and dilation analogous to standard 2D convolutions, making it possible to adapt well-known 2D CNNs to mesh tasks, \item {\SubdivNet}, a general mesh neural network architecture based on mesh convolution and subdivision sequence connectivity, with uniform pooling and upsampling, for geometric deep learning, supporting dense prediction tasks, \item a demonstration that {\SubdivNet} provides excellent results for various applications, such as shape correspondence and shape retrieval. \end{itemize}
+In summary, our work makes the following contributions: \begin{itemize} \item a general mesh convolutional operation that permits variable kernel size, stride, and dilation analogous to standard 2D convolutions, making it possible to adapt well-known 2D CNNs to mesh tasks, \item {\SubdivNet}, a general mesh neural network architecture based on mesh convolution and subdivision sequence connectivity, with uniform pooling and upsampling, for geometric deep learning, supporting dense prediction tasks, \item demonstrations that {\SubdivNet} provides excellent results for various applications, such as shape correspondence and shape retrieval. \end{itemize}